What Is Lean? A Practical Guide to Lean Thinking and Management

 In manufacturing, “delivery” means shipping the right product in the right quantity at the right time.
 In healthcare, it means providing the right care at the right place at the right time — reducing appointment wait times and delays.
 Cost improvement comes as a result of better processes, not as a goal pursued by cutting resources.

-At GE Aerospace, CEO Larry Culp — previously the CEO who built the Danaher Business System into one of the most successful Lean operating models in American industry — has been leading a Lean transformation rooted in what GE calls “FLIGHT DECK” their proprietary Lean operating system.
+At GE Aerospace, CEO Larry Culp , who spent more than a decade as CEO of Danaher, where the Danaher Business System was already the operating model, has been leading a Lean transformation rooted in what GE calls “FLIGHT DECK” their proprietary Lean operating system.
 Culp describes it as “a systematic approach to running our business to deliver exceptional value as measured through the eyes of our customers,” built on leadership behaviors of humility, transparency, and focus.

 The results at GE Aerospace have been concrete.
 One kaizen event at a Lynn, Massachusetts plant reduced build time on the T408 engine from 75 hours to under 32.
 In other factories, cycle times have been reduced from 240 minutes to 30, and from three months to three weeks.
 Travel distance for one part was reduced by three miles.
 These aren’t theoretical — they come from teams on the factory floor improving their own processes.